An automatic system to detect equivalence between iterative algorithms: A characterization of oracle equivalence

-Hence we see algorithms \ref{algo1} and \ref{algo2} have the same transfer function, so by \cref{prop1} they are oracle-equivalent.
+Hence we see \cref{algo1,algo2} have the same transfer function, so by \cref{prop1} they are oracle-equivalent.
 In fact, since the algorithms have the same number of state variables, there exists an invertible linear transformation